KzFactorios/FavoriteTeleport/notes/spec_sheet_1.md

 ## Key Features
 - **Quick Teleportation:** Hotkeys to teleport to favorite map tag locations.
 Ctrl + [number] (1,2,3,4,5,6,7,8,9,0).
 0 acts as 10.

 - **favorites_GUI:** Custom GUI for managing and selecting favorite locations.
 The player can have 10 favorite locations/slots per surface.
 It would be a plus for the max number of slots to be handled dynamically in the user settings.
 The favorites bar will only ever show the favorites for the current surface.
 The favorites bar shows the slots, horizontally in the top gui, with small icons, if defined, for each favorite on the surface.
 There is an additional first slot with the icon of a red heart.
 This red heart icon will toggle the display of the remaining buttons and is tied to the user_data[show_fave_bar_buttons] It also shows the slot number for easy navigation (ie corresponds to the hotkey number for the slot).
 A left click on the slot immediately teleports the player to the favorites location.
-A right click on a slot will open a dialog, Fave_Edit_GUI in the gui.screen.
+A right click on a slot will open a dialog, fave_editor_GUI in the gui.screen.
 Icons for each fave are to be shown in each slot. each slot should be 32px x 32px

-- **editor_GUI:** Custom GUI for adding, editing, and removing map tags.
+- **fave_editor_GUI:** Custom GUI for adding, editing, and removing map tags.
 Should show the current icon for the tag as 50px x 50px in a picker where another icon can be selected with ease

 - **Uses the existing map tag editor** Not all functionality can be implemented in our custom guis.